Xcore Nutrition 100% Whey Hydro Isolate Supplement Review

 This is the introduction of Xcore Nutrition on its official website to supplement 100% Whey Hydro Isolate, supposedly the best protein supplement money can buy.

-“If you're not content with anything but the best, if the protein supplement you're looking for must be above any other protein supplement on the market, if you want the best whey supplement money can buy, here it is: 100% Whey Hydro Isolate!”*
+?If you can't settle for anything but the best, if the protein supplement you're looking for must be above any other protein supplement on the market, if you want the best whey supplement money can buy, here it is: 100% Whey Hydro Isolate!?*

 After these two excerpts, it is clear that Xcore Nutrition wants to position 100% Whey Hydro Isolate as a top supplement.